Nutty, buttery, crisp caviar -- from the kibbutz

-KIBBUTZ DAN, Israel (Reuters) - When Yigal Ben Tzvi began working on the fish farms of his kibbutz two decades ago, he never imagined that one day each fish would be worth thousands of dollars.
+KIBBUTZ DAN, Israel, May 29 (Reuters) - When Yigal Ben Tzvi began working on the fish farms of his kibbutz two decades ago, he never imagined that one day each fish would be worth thousands of dollars.

 During a trip to Russia in 1992, Ben Tzvi and his business partner Avshalom Hurvitz, spotted the potential of growing sturgeon on fish farms.